VIII · Implementation Partners

 C4IR as Standards Deployer

 C4IR nodes in hub countries implement the open standards and country activation protocol.
-WEF already does regulatory sandboxes.
-We plug the open standard in.
+We plug the open standard into existing WEF regulatory sandbox work.

 ASK · 03